-- (1) The amounts presented in these columns exclude the face amount of any cancelled bonds within an applicable class. - (2) Amounts in this column represent the amount of bonds of the applicable class held by Newcastle's consolidated CDOs.
-These bonds are eliminated in Newcastle's consolidated balance sheet. - (3) Amounts in this column represent the amount of bonds of the applicable class held as investments by Newcastle outside of its non-recourse financing structures. - (4) These CDOs issued the following interest only fixed-rate notes with a 5-year maturity from inception: - CDO VIII Class S with a notional amount of \$33.9 million at 5.41% - CDO IX Class S with a notional amount of \$33.5 million at 5.45% - CDO X Class S with a notional amount of \$24.2 million at 5.783%
+- (1) - The amounts presented in these columns exclude the face amount of any cancelled bonds within an applicable class.

+Amounts in this column represent the amount of bonds of the applicable class held by Newcastle's consolidated CDOs.
+These bonds are eliminated in Newcastle's (2) consolidated balance sheet. - Amounts in this column represent the amount of bonds of the applicable class held as investments by Newcastle outside of its non-recourse financing structures.
+These (3) bonds are eliminated in Newcastle's consolidated balance sheet. - These CDOs issued the following interest only fixed-rate notes with a 5-year maturity from inception: (4) - CDO VIII Class S with a notional amount of \$33.9 million at 5.41% - CDO IX Class S with a notional amount of \$33.5 million at 5.45% - CDO X Class S with a notional amount of \$24.2 million at 5.78%